Local Development

 These credentials only work when VEGA_AUTH_PROVIDER=custom (the default).
 In AWS, Cognito handles authentication and these credentials are disabled.

-Step 4 (optional) — Run the scan worker
+Step 4 (optional) — Run workers

 VEGA_SCAN_EXECUTION_MODE=external uvicorn app.main:app --reload --reload-dir app